 It is in the interest of Iran to have a neighbor with a stable political system because needless to say, the security problems in Iraq are impacting Iran strongly.
 The recent terror attacks in Iran are a clear example of what could have happened more often on its soil if it wasn’t collaborating with Iraq in its fight against ISIS.

 On the other hand, it is in the interest of Iraq to have the embargo against Iran lifted completely so trade between the two countries can reach higher levels.
-Iran offers good products, services, and expertise with competitive prices, something important to Iraq to support its rebuilding process.
+Iran offers good products, services, and expertise with competitive prices, something that is important to to support Iraq’s rebuilding efforts.
 Iraqis could also in the future support Iran’s economy through foreign direct investment.
-That said, issues between the Iraq and Iran exist, but they should not be the concern of other countries.
-Iraqis and Iranians have been able to negotiate many of them away without the help of outside parties.
+That said, issues between Iraq and Iran exist, but they should not be the concern of other countries.
+Iraqis and Iranians have managed to negotiate many of them away without the help of a third party.

-The US also failed to respond promptly to the requests of Iraq to intervene, when the ISIS crisis started.
-President Obama at that time didn’t take the issue seriously, making his famous ‘JV’ statement and only after many weeks started to intervene, ineffectively.
+The US also failed to respond promptly to the requests of Iraq to intervene early in the ISIS crisis.
+President Obama at that time didn’t take the issue seriously, making his famous ‘JV’ statement and only after many weeks started to intervene, after about a third of Iraq was lost to ISIS.
+Shouldn’t we stop wondering why the Iran-Iran ties are getting stronger?
+And does it really make sense to portray the ties between Iraq and Iran in grim colors?

 I say, let the people of the region decide what is best for them.
+Let them manage their relationships with their neighbors.
 Furthermore, let them decide what yogurt they want to buy.
 As for me, I am going to have some Iranian yogurt now.